Nrdekate/DigitRecognition/README.md

 I am developing an efficient model for detection multiple digits on a single frame like number plate, phone number, cheque number etc.
 Here are some results:<br><br>
 	![Pygame window](assets/Capture1.PNG "multi digits" )<br><br>

+# Execution
+To run the code, type python app.py

 # Digit Recognition using Keras/TensorFlow and OpenCV in Python